 Sensitive data can be shared over Telemedicine Practice Management (PM) Software with complete confidence since it uses data security features such as coding and encryption.
 This ensures the round-the-clock safety of data even in case of a security breach.

-A high-quality face-to-face audio and video transmission facility is provided by Telemedicine Electronic Medical Records Software.
+A high-quality face-to-face audio and video transmission facility is provided by Telemedicine Electronic Medical Records (EMR) Software.
 Additional group calls and screen-sharing features are added to this video call feature to enable multiway conversations.
 Third-parties such as caregivers or translators can also join these video calls.

 The waiting time for digital appointments can be optimized to be minimum for each patient through efficient time management in this EHR Software.
 Virtual waiting rooms are also available to keep the patients engaged while waiting for an appointment.
 Doctors or their staff can share images or educational articles or documents for patients to view while they wait for their turn.